DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 }
 ```

-After that page was created I made the view page that would allow you to inspect the requests in the database.
+Then I made the view page that would allow you to inspect the requests in the database.
 This was significantly simpler than creating the form.
-Just a table with some elements in it created using a foreach loop.
+It's just a table with some elements in it created using a foreach loop.

 ```html
 @{